JeffIrwin/life/README.md

 Use [FFmpeg](https://www.ffmpeg.org/download.html) to make a video.
 From the `inputs` directory:

     ffmpeg -i ./frames/acorn_%d.pbm -c:v libx264 -pix_fmt yuv420p acorn-out-0.mp4

+If you have `ffmpeg` installed and in your path, `life` will automatically export the video.

 ## Sample output
 Inferno tracers:  https://youtu.be/AI1IVfiSzx8